zalo3102/Master-Thesis/README.md

 - Benchmarking against established regression models like Random Forests and XGBoost.

-- A scalability study on the large catalytic dataset, analyzing how training and prediction time grow with dataset size for Full GPs versus SVGPs, highlighting SVGPs’ computational advantages on large datasets.
+- A scalability study on the large catalytic dataset, analyzing how combined training and prediction time grow with dataset size for Full GPs versus SVGPs, highlighting SVGPs’ computational advantages on large datasets.

 - An analysis of SVGP inducing points initialization, comparing random initialization versus using K-Means for better model performance.